llyda/BABY/README.md

     To share our feelings

-    In a neat and tidy way."
+    In a neat and tidy way.

 </poem>